-There are no approved IL-12 therapies currently on the market for the treatment of cancer; however, we are aware of several other companies that have modified IL-12 or intra-tumoral IL-12 delivery programs for the treatment of cancer in development, including Amunix Pharmaceuticals, Inc., Cullinan Management Inc., DragonFly Therapeutics Inc., ImmunityBio, Inc., Philogen S.p.A., Sonnet BioTherapeutics Holdings, Inc., Werewolf Therapeutics, Inc., Xencor Inc. and Zymeworks Inc.
+With respect to XTX301, there are no approved IL-12 therapies currently on the market for the treatment of cancer; however, we are aware of several other companies that have modified IL-12 or intra-tumoral IL-12 delivery programs for the treatment of cancer in development, including Amunix Pharmaceuticals, Inc., Cullinan Management Inc., DragonFly Therapeutics Inc., ImmunityBio, Inc., Philogen S.p.A., Sonnet BioTherapeutics Holdings, Inc., Werewolf Therapeutics, Inc., Xencor Inc. and Zymeworks Inc.